MPAS-Dev/compass/docs/developers_guide/quick_start.rst

-For some workflows (e.g. for MALI development with the Albany library when the MALI build environment has been created outside of ``compass``, for example, on an unsupported machine), you may only want to create the conda environment and not build SCORPIO, ESMF or include any system modules or environment variables in your activation script.
+For some workflows (e.g. for MALI development with the Albany library when the MALI build environment has been created outside of ``compass``, for example, on an unsupported machine), you may only want to create the conda environment and not build PIO, ESMF or other packages with system compilers, or include any system modules or environment variables in your activation script.
 In such cases, run with the ``--env_only`` flag: